jakob-bagterp/index-now-for-python/docs/reference/methods/submit-sitemap.md

 ---
-title: Documentation for Submitting Sitemap to IndexNow
+title: Documentation of Submitting Sitemap
 description: Learn how to submit an entire sitemap of multiple URLs in bulk to the IndexNow API.
 tags:
     - Documentation